Bolton Art Gallery, Library & Museum: Bolton Lives

-2019 'Desire, Love, Identity', Outing The Past
+2019: OUTing the Past and Desire, Love, Identity

 In March 2019, Bolton Museum hosted the OUTing the Past Festival which featured talks and presentations on LGBT+ history and two performances of "The Adhesion of Love", a dramatization of a visit by a member of the Eagle Street College to Walt Whitman in 1891.

-In the Summer of 2019, the Bolton Museum hosted the British Museum touring exhibition "Desire Love Identity" exhibition in its renovated temporary exhibition space.
+In the summer of 2019, the Bolton Museum hosted the British Museum touring exhibition "Desire Love Identity" exhibition in its renovated temporary exhibition space.
 The exhibition told the story of LGBT+ history in the UK with this iteration featuring several Bolton specific objects and documents to tell the story of local LGBT+ history in the context of the major national history.
 The exhibition also featured "Museum Monologues", five in-gallery dramatisations produced by Inkbrew Productions.
-Talks given included Matt Cain (writer) in conversation with James Edgington, discussing his book 'The Madonna of Bolton'.
+Talks given included Matt Cain in conversation with James Edgington, discussing his book 'The Madonna of Bolton'.
 Displays included recalling the progress and creation of 'Bolton Pride' and looked back at the local history of activism, campaigns, events and figures from Bolton's LGBT+ past including displays of photographs and documents of Bolton's first LGB youth group, YGLIB volunteers meeting Anne, Princess Royal.
 There were also exhibits illustrating the roles of James William Wallace (of the Eagle Street College), Vesta Tilley and Humphrey Spender.